 Julie is committed to making sure trust resources are effectively deployed to provide the best education experience for all E-ACT pupils.
 She is also a fellow of the Chartered Association of Certified Accountants.

-Interim Chief Operating Officer, Esteem Multi-Academy Trust
+Chief Operating Officer, Manor Hall Academy Trust

-Interim Chief Operating Officer, Esteem Multi-Academy Trust
+Chief Operating Officer, Manor Hall Academy Trust

 Deputy Chief Executive, The Thinking Schools Academy Trust